tsackton/taelgar/Character Creation Guide.md

 * **Deep Speech:** This language is more a rumor than a known fact, but is suspected to be the tongue of the alien abberations of the underdark, notably the mind flayers, their slaves and the twisted creations.
 Difficult to learn.
 * **Draconic:** The language of dragons.
 Few learn the pure, **High Draconic** tongue of the ancient wyrms of old.
 More commonly heard in Taelgar is **Low Draconic**, the native tongue of kobolds and lesser dragons.
 However, these tongues are mutually intelligeble, and *PCs should simply take Draconic as a language and not worry about the distinction between low and high dialetcs.*
 * **Centaur:** The language of centaurs.
 Uses the Elvish alphabet.
 Something that many might learn, although most centaurs speak Elvish, Sylvan, or both in addition to their own tongue, and most outsiders who must speak with them do so in one of those tongues.
-* **Rare tongues:** Many other creatures in the world of Taelgar speak a language of their own, including many of the unusual or rarer races in the world.
+* **Exotic tongues:** Many other creatures in the world of Taelgar speak a language of their own, including many of the unusual or rarer races in the world.
 These might include the strange language of clicks and hisses the **Giant Eagles** speak, or the strange demonic-influenced barking tongue of **Gnolls.** Most of these are difficult, if not impossible, to learn to speak without magic (and few have a written alphabet).
 * **Extraplanar languages:** Time and space do not work on the other planes as they do on the material plane, and each plane tends to be represented by a single language.
 These are typically difficult, although not impossible, for outsiders to learn.
     * **Sylvan:** The language of the Feywild, of satyrs and fairies and others.
 The most common extraplanar language to be learned by natives of the material plane.
     * **Shadowkar:** The language of the Shadowfell.